jie108/LRnetST/README.md

 ## Overview
 ```
-This repository contains 2 folders.

 LRnetST:
 contains the R package "LRnetST" for learning directed acycic graphs based on spatial transcriptomics data.

-dagbag:
-contains the R package "dagbag".
-The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples generated from the Neighbor Integrated Matrices (NIM).

 ```